Introduction

 Additionally, development management and functions like communications and human resources require approaches, tools, plans, and training to ensure that every element of Montgomery Planning’s operations incorporates equity considerations, notably including staff recruitment and hiring, and requirements for ongoing equity training for all staff.

-Completed tools and initIatives
+Completed tools and initiatives

 This interactive visual representation of the racial and ethnic changes in Montgomery County from 1990 to 2020.
 The GIS “storymap” uses the historical and latest Decennial Census data to illustrate the trends and spatial concentration of each race and Hispanic ethnicity.
 It also shows which of the four major groups (non-Hispanic Asian, Black, and White, and Hispanic) is predominant, majority, or the most common group in each Census tract.